BerWalker/51percent-attack/README.md

 ### `attack.rs` Module
 Simulates a 51% attack, where an attacker tries to mine their own version of the blockchain and compete with the legitimate blockchain.

+- **Generating Random Transactions** (`generate_random_transaction`): Generates random transactions between two participants with a random amount (0.001 to 10.0 coins).
+It ensures the sender and receiver are different and returns the transaction as a formatted string.

-- **Simulating a 51% Attack** (`simulate_51_attack`): Creates two parallel blockchains (legitimate and attacker) and simulates mining on both chains.
+- **Simulating a 51% Attack** (`simulate_51_attack`): Creates two parallel blockchains (legitimate and attacker).
 The attacker tries to surpass the legitimate blockchain in length and hash strength.
 If the attacker succeeds in creating a longer chain, it becomes the valid chain.

 ## How to Run the Code